logzio/logz-docs/_source/_includes/p8s-shipping/k8s-troubleshooting.md

 helm repo update
 ```

+## Problem: The prometheusremotewrite exporter timeout

+?????

-### Possible cause - The timeout in prometheusremotewrite exporter
+### Possible cause - The timeout in prometheusremotewrite exporter too short

 The `timeout` setting in the `prometheusremotewrite` exporter is too short.